Mikiemm/portfolio/projects/02_design-s.md

 ## Prototype

-You can see the main parts of the UI in the prototype below.
+You can see the main parts of the web in the prototype below.

 <iframe class="iframe_mobile" width="476" height="900" src="//invis.io/BVQOF9V4FM9" frameborder="0"></iframe>